-One of Golang’s strength is that it supports cross compiling to literally any common Operating System and CPU architecture out of the box.
-However that’s only true for projects written in pure Go.
+One of Golang’s strengths is that it supports cross-compiling to any common Operating System and CPU architecture out of the box.
+However, that’s only true for projects written in pure Go.
 Normally that’s not a problem, but sometimes we depend on 3rd-party C libraries… and that’s when things tend to get complicated.

 In this post, I will explain how you can cross-compile your cgo project for multiple operating systems and architectures in a clear and structured manner.